jvilltolentino/jvilltolentino/README.md

 🐦 **Twitter:** [@jvilltolentino](https://twitter.com/jvilltolentino)

 What's up!
 I teach Calculus, Power Systems Engineering, and Research Methods at Western Mindanao State University.
-My goal is to guide  our graduate students with critical thinking skills and a good attitude.
+My goal is to empower our graduate students with critical thinking skills and a good attitude.
 Additionally, execute responsible research and data analysis on any output, especially those that involve electrical circuits.

 *<h3 align="center">I am also a believer of self-learning and collaboration. </h3>*